Step Into Your Power

 Agreements:

 – I agree to initiate interaction in the group.
-If I have something to say, I will bring it up.
+If I have something to say, I will bring it up and not wait until I’m addressed or triggered.

 – I agree to prepare for each session by taking a few minutes before the start of each session to reflect on how I feel towards each group member.

-– When conflict arises between two group members, I agree to support both of them with empathic understanding and refrain from taking sides and giving advice.
+– When conflict arises between two group members, I agree to support them both with empathic understanding and refrain from taking sides and giving advice.

-– When conflict arises between two group members, if their conflict stimulates pain in me, I agree to wait to share my experience until after the original conflict has come to resolution.
+– When conflict arises between two group members, if their conflict stimulates pain in me, I agree to wait to share my experience until the two group members have completed their dialogue.

-– When conflict arises between myself and another group member, I agree to resolve that conflict within the group and not outside the group.
+– If conflict arises between myself and another group member, I agree to resolve that conflict within the group meeting time and refrain from addressing the conflict outside of the group.

 1:1 Facilitator Meetings